tritone11/iesKnob/README.md

 ### Browser support

-Currently supported only by Chrome and Firefox on desktop
+Currently supported only by Chrome, Edge and Firefox